truenas/documentation/content/TruenasApps/AppSecurity/CloudflareTunnel.md

 Use strong user passwords and configure [two-factor authentication](https://docs.nextcloud.com/server/latest/admin_manual/configuration_user/two_factor-auth.html) for additional security.

-Cloudflare offers [access policies](https://developers.cloudflare.com/cloudflare-one/policies/access/) to restrict access to the application to specific users, emails or authentication methods.
+Cloudflare offers [access policies](https://developers.cloudflare.com/cloudflare-one/policies/access/) to restrict access to the application to specific users, emails, or authentication methods.

 Go to **Access**, click **Add an Application**, and select **Self-Hosted**.

-Add your Nextcloud application and the domain you configured in the Cloudflare tunnel.
+Add your Nextcloud application and the domain configured in the Cloudflare tunnel.

 {{< trueimage src="/images/SCALE/Apps/CloudflareAddApplication.png" alt="Cloudflare Add Application" id="Cloudflare Add Application" >}}

 Click **Next**.

 Create a new policy by entering a **Policy Name**.
-Groups can be assigned to this policy or additional rules can be added.
+You can assign groups to this policy or add additional rules.

 {{< trueimage src="/images/SCALE/Apps/CloudflareAddPolicy.png" alt="Cloudflare Add Policy" id="Cloudflare Add Policy" >}}